city41/neosdconv/README.md

 ## Status

 This tool should successfully convert any commercial game now.
+It should also convert any homebrew ROM, originally homebrew dev was the main purpose of this tool.
 There are some more exotic games out there that don't convert properly, such as [Bad Apple](https://github.com/city41/neosdconv/issues/2) and possibly [SS5 Perfect](https://github.com/city41/neosdconv/issues/3) as well.

 ## How to Use